 The UE shall trigger a transition from 5GMM-CONNECTED mode with RRC inactive indication to 5GMM-IDLE mode upon selection of a PLMN that is not an equivalent PLMN to the registered PLMN.

+If the UE requests the lower layers to transition to RRC_CONNECTED state at initiation of a registration procedure, a service request procedure or a de-registration procedure, upon fallback indication from lower layers, the UE shall:

+- enter 5GMM-IDLE mode; and

+- proceed with the pending procedure.

+If the UE requests the lower layers to transition to RRC_CONNECTED state for other reason than initiation of a registration procedure, a service request procedure or a de-registration procedure, upon fallback indication from lower layers, the UE shall:

+- enter 5GMM-IDLE mode;

+- initiate service request procedure; and

+- upon successful service request procedure completion, proceed with any pending procedure.

-The UE shall transition from 5GMM-CONNECTED mode with RRC inactive indication to 5GMM-IDLE mode over 3GPP access and initiate the mobility registration update procedure for NAS signalling connection recovery as specified in subclause 5.5.1.3.2, upon receving from the lower layers:
+The UE shall transition from 5GMM-CONNECTED mode with RRC inactive indication to 5GMM-IDLE mode over 3GPP access and initiate the registration procedure for mobility and periodic registration update (i.e. the 5GS registration type IE set to "mobility registration updating" in the REGISTRATION REQUEST message) for NAS signalling connection recovery as specified in subclause 5.5.1.3.2, upon receving from the lower layers:

 a) indication that the transition from RRC_INACTIVE state to RRC_CONNECTED state has failed.